lelox93/SimpleThimble/VR application/vr-simplethimble-project.rst

 |

 Now you should be able to see your hand in the scene when moving your hand on top of the Leap Motion.
-By powering the thimbles and touching the cube in the VR they should move as shown hereafter:
+By battery powering the thimbles and touching the cube in the VR they should move as shown hereafter:

 .. image:: unity-live-thimble-test.gif
    :alt: pref